Free consultation

 However, you will be required to demonstrate proof that the hotel staff knew or should have known through due diligence about the hazardous condition, but failed to remedy it or warn visitors about it.

-For example, depending on the type of the premises and organization characteristics, property owners in Pennsylvania have a duty to provide adequate security measures to prevent the risk of criminal attacks against visitors, guests, and customers.
+For example, depending on the type of the premises and organization characteristics, property owners have a duty to provide adequate security measures to prevent the risk of criminal attacks against visitors, guests, and customers.
 Adequate security measures, as recognized by law, include but are not limited to:

 Many assaults in Philadelphia and elsewhere in Pennsylvania occur when a person is withdrawing money from an automated teller machine (ATM).
 The victim of such an incident may wonder whether he or she can hold the bank of the respective ATM responsible for the assault to recover damages.